void0xfffffff/mfsearch/README.md

 - ultra fast, does 10 minute tasks of microsoft search tool under 5 seconds and while repeated task takes another 10 minutes with microsoft tool takes under 0.1 second with this
 - searchs 1tb old hdd on 2010 era hw full of little garbages and fragmentations with around 50mb ram usage and low cpu usage
 - a single exe and writes only one single xml file for normal settings
-- no indexing garbage everything is realtime.
+- no indexing garbage everything is realtime
+- nice filters
+- settings and inputs will be saved if be correct and used successfuly

 some parts are not implemented but the core is ready for poc. for help use mouse hovering.